HariSekhon/Nagios-Plugins/README.md

 ### Support for Bugs or Feature Requests ###

 Please raise a ticket on Github for any bugs or problems encountered in the use of this code (Issues near the top right).

-Please make sure you have run ```make``` to pull the latest library submodule and built the necessary CPAN modules, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above)
+Please make sure you have run ```make``` first to pull the latest library submodule and build the necessary CPAN modules, (see [Quick Setup](https://github.com/harisekhon/nagios-plugins#quick-setup) above) and check that all the CPAN modules actually built sine

-Make sure you paste the full output when using the ```-vvv``` switch in to the issue ticket.
-If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` found in my toolbox repo [Toolbox](https://github.com/harisekhon/toolbox)
+Make sure you run the code by hand on the command line with the ```-vvv``` switch for additional debug output and paste the full output in to the issue ticket.
+If you want to anonymize your hostnames/IP addresses etc you may use the ```scrub.pl``` found in my [Toolbox](https://github.com/harisekhon/toolbox) repo.

 ### Contributions ###